-Since RCCP was founded in 2006, we have raised money for projects and the restoration of many headstones located in City Cemetery, O’Rorke-Catholic Cemetery and Mt.
+Since RCCP was founded in 2006, we have raised money for projects that include the restoration of grave markers, fences, and stone walls, and installation of plaques to introduce historical information for City Cemetery, O’Rorke-Catholic Cemetery and Mt.
 Hope Cemetery.
 Restoration and conservation methods used are according to US Secretary of Interior Preservation methods.

 Our largest and most extensive project was the restoration of the William Peace family plot, completed in June 2017.
 RCCP raised the funds required for this project over a nine-year period.
 The plot, with its stone walls and ornate cast iron fence and five family graves, is considered by many to be the centerpiece of City Cemetery.
 We completed the work in phases.